Israeli demolition of Palestinian property: Punitive demolition

 During the Second Intifada, the IDF adopted a policy of house demolition following a wave of suicide bombings.
 Israel justified the policy on the basis of deterrence against terrorism, and providing an incentive for families of potential suicide bombers to dissuade the bomber from attacking.
 Demolitions can also occur in the course of fighting.
 During Operation Defensive Shield, several IDF soldiers were killed early in the conflict while searching houses containing militants.
 In response, the IDF started employing a tactic of surrounding such houses, calling on the occupants (civilian and militant) to exit, and demolishing the house on top of the militants that do not surrender.
 This tactic, called nohal sir lachatz (נוהל סיר לחץ), is now used whenever feasible (i.e., non-multi rise building that is separated from other houses).
 In some heavy fighting incidents, especially in the 2002 Battle of Jenin and Operation Rainbow in Rafah 2004, heavily armored IDF Caterpillar D9 bulldozers were used to demolish houses to widen alleyways, uncover tunnels, or to secure locations for IDF troops.
 The result was an indiscriminate use of demolitions against civilian housing unconnected to terrorism that left 1,000 people homeless in the Rafah Refugee Camp.

 According to a report by Amnesty International in 1999, house demolitions are usually done without prior warning and the home's inhabitants are given little time to evacuate.
 According to a 2004 Human Rights Watch report, many families in Rafah own a "cluster of homes".
 For example, the family may own a "small house from earlier days in the camp, often with nothing more than an asbestos roof".
 Later, sons will build homes nearby when they start their own families.

 In February 2005, the Ministry of Defense ordered an end to the demolition of houses for the purpose of punishing the families of suicide bombers unless there is "an extreme change in circumstances".
 However, house demolitions continue for other reasons.

-In 2009, after a string of fatal attacks by Palestinians against Israelis in Jerusalem, the Israeli High Court of Justice ruled in favor of the IDF to seal with cement the family homes of Palestinian terrorists as a deterrent against terrorism.
+In 2009, after a string of fatal attacks by Palestinians against Israelis in Jerusalem, the Israeli High Court of Justice ruled in favor of the IDF to seal with cement the family homes of supposed Palestinian terrorists as a deterrent against terrorism.
 As a punitive measure, one study by a Northwestern and Hebrew University group concluded that prompt demolitions brought about a lowering of suicide attacks for a month and that they are an effective deterrent against terrorism.
 They are related to the identity of the house's owner, and result in a "significant decrease" of Palestinian terrorists attacks.
 Conversely, an internal IDF report of 2005, analyzing the effectiveness of the policy during the Second Intifada in which 3,000 civilian homes were demolished, found that terror attacks increased after house demolitions, only stimulated hatred of Israel, the damage caused outweighed any benefits, and recommended the practice be dropped.